EGove/Qi-Samples/Basic/Python/QiPy/readme.rst

 In your own code, you must replace ``Tenant``, ``Resource``, ``AppId``, and ``AppKey``.
 You might also want to replace the ``Namespace``.
-The QiClient usea the information to acquire and attach the appropriate authentication token to requests.
+The QiClient uses the information to acquire and attach the appropriate authentication token to requests.

 Some of the other Qi samples use Azure Active Directory libraries to manage token acquisition, caching,